Home > Community Education > English Language Institute > Volunteer Opportunities VOLUNTEER OPPORTUNITIESWe value your interest in our students!

 the opportunity to make new friends, learn about foreign cultures and

-really help make our students’ time at Rockford College more
+really help make our students’ time at Rockford University more

 interesting, fun and memorable.|